 InterAction has joined an international, CSO-led working group to discuss the application of the IATI standards to CSOs, which have also recognized the importance of transparency.
 In the 2010 Istanbul Principles for CSO Development Effectiveness, endorsed by civil society representatives from around the world, CSOs committed to practicing transparency and accountability to create public trust and enhance CSO credibility and legitimacy.
 The IATI CSO Working Group will present practical proposals on CSO-specific approaches to the publication of IATI compatible data, taking into account existing CSO and NGO accountability frameworks, self-regulatory mechanisms, and transparency efforts.

 One such effort is InterAction’s NGO Aid Map, an initiative focused on collecting information on NGOs' work at the project level and making it accessible to donors, NGOs, businesses, governments and the public through an online, interactive mapping tool.
 By sharing this information, we seek to facilitate partnerships and coordination, increase transparency, inform advocacy and help improve decisions about where to direct resources – with the ultimate aim of improving the effectiveness of aid.
-To date, InterAction has launched Aid Maps focused on our members’ work in Haiti, on food security and agriculture globally, and on the Horn of Africa.
+Learn more about NGO Aid Map here.

 For more information on InterAction’s work on IATI or to join our transparency email list, please contact Laia Grino.
-For more information on NGO Aid Map, including how your organization can participate in this initiative, please contact Danielle Heiberg at email@example.com.
+For more information on NGO Aid Map, including how your organization can participate in this initiative, please contact Joseph McGrann at firstname.lastname@example.org.

 International Aid Transparency Initiative (IATI)